-We are currently welcoming applications for our market gardening internships for the 2020 season at Tomnah'a Market Garden.
+We are currently welcoming applications for our market gardening traineeships for the 2021 season at Tomnah'a Market Garden.
 We are seeking enthusiastic and hardworking individuals or couples to become part of our farm team from the beginning of April until the end of October who are interested in learning and practising all aspects of market gardening in beautiful rural Perthshire, Scotland.

-We can accommodate 3-4 interns so we would welcome couples and friends who would like to share living arrangements.
+We can accommodate 3-4 trainees so we would welcome couples and friends who would like to share living arrangements.

-The internship is ideally suited to people wanting to find out more about the reality of small scale sustainable farming or planning to start their own farm / small holding and wanting to gain valuable experience of the day-to-day running of a market garden over the whole season. .
+The traineeships are ideally suited to someone wanting to find out more about the reality of small scale sustainable farming or planning to start their own farm / small holding to gain valuable experience of the day-to-day running of a market garden over the main growing season.

 Any questions or to apply please contact us- firstname.lastname@example.org